 Open Green Space

-Your garden doesn’t need to be full of flowers to look good, having an open green space of artificial turf brings vibrant colour to your garden.
-While removing the risk of patchy areas, unsightly weeds and muddy puddles.
+Your garden doesn’t need to be full of flowers to look good!
+Having an open green space of artificial turf brings vibrant colour to your garden while removing the risk of patchy areas, unsightly weeds, and muddy puddles.